 - Review your hiring and advancement procedures.
 Do your procedures and processes have “built-in” barriers to inclusion?
 For instance, emphasizing a homogeneous “culture fit” may thwart attempts at creating diversity.
-Solve this by seeking out and attracting a diverse recruitment pool that’s reflective of your diversity targets.
-Recognize and tackle interviewer or process biases and demonstrate throughout the process that diverse candidates will be included and valued.
+Solve this by seeking out and attracting a recruitment pool that’s reflective of your diversity targets.
+Recognize and tackle interviewer or process biases and demonstrate throughout the process that candidates will be included and valued.

 - Consider adding allyship/advocacy and mentorship programs.
 As part of elevating your DEI program, you’ll want to look for a variety of ways to create engagement and continuous improvement.
 Consider fortifying your DEI initiative with related programs, including allyship/advocacy, mentorship or career sponsors.
-By doing this, you’ll be able to draw time and attention towards diverse employees who might otherwise be overlooked.
+By doing this, you’ll be able to draw time and attention towards employees who might otherwise be overlooked.

 - Enable diverse teams to thrive.
-To help your diverse hires thrive, start by weeding out any micro-aggressions through communication, education and training.
+To help your new hires thrive, start by weeding out any micro-aggressions through communication, education and training.
 Reduce in-group/out-group dynamics to pave a path toward inclusivity.
 Create cross-group interactions around specific goals and initiatives, celebrating shared success along the way.
-In doing so, you’ll enable diverse individuals to cultivate connections, and foster a richness in thinking that harnesses the value of diversity for your organization.
+In doing so, you’ll enable individuals to cultivate connections, and foster a richness in thinking that harnesses the value of diversity for your organization.

 - Unify employees through engagement.
 Engage employees in conversations that build inclusivity, providing them with opportunities to offer input and be an integral part of the solution.
 Adapt your culture so that everyone can identify and belong to it.
 Design a “listening ear” to give everyone an equal voice.
 Nurture conversations that focus on both the moral basis as well as the business case for DEI.
 Help everyone involved to understand that it takes work to fully value and incorporate the unfamiliar.
 Emphasize that inclusion benefits everyone.